hyperledger/fabric-private-chaincode/fabric/README.md

 We assume that you are familiar with building Fabric manually; otherwise we highly recommend to spend some time to build Fabric and run a simple network with a few peers and a ordering service.
-In the examples, we also assume that you have fabric and secure-chaincode in the same directory-tree from $GOPATH.
+In the examples, we also assume that you have Fabric and Fabric Private Chaincode in the same directory-tree from $GOPATH.

 If you are new to Fabric, we recommend the Fabric documentation as your starting point.
 You should start with [installing](https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html) Fabric dependencies and setting up